 English language requirements

-IELTS does not need to be gained prior to application but must be listed as pending on the application form and achieved prior to interview.
-If you have already completed IELTS, you must have done so in the two years prior to the start of the course.
+These levels are currently IELTS of 7.5 overall (with no elements below 7.0) for entry onto the MBChB with FY and the MBChB Programmes.
+IELTS do not need to be gained prior to application but must be listed as pending on the application form and achieved prior to interview.

 IELTS cannot replace GCSE English Language at Grade B or Grade 6 or above for applicants who have studied GCSEs.